awinner02/PowerFunc/README.md

 # Power-function-funsies
-A function we did in my abstract algebra class I wanted to see if I could do in C++.
+A function we did in my abstract algebra class I wanted to see if I could do in C++, next I'll do a Python version.
 It uses recursion to find the composite number of a large number.
 Basically reformatting Fermat's Little Theorem.

 Below is a code snippet of the Power function: